quantivly/channels-rpc/README.md

 ## Async Use

-Simply derive your customer from an asynchronous customer like `AsyncJsonRpcWebsocketConsumer`
+Simply derive your customer from an asynchronous customer like `AsyncJsonRpcWebsocketConsumer`:

 ```python
 from channels_rpc import AsyncJsonRpcWebsocketConsumer